allohamora/experiments/topics/messenger/README.md

+# goal of the topic

+implement db relations for complete tta, ignore code styling, ignore security and etc, focus only on db relations

-# messenger technical task agreement
+## messenger technical task agreement

 Create a messenger rest api that has some requirements: